How to Run an Effective Agile Demo: A Secret Way to Build Stakeholder Trust

 If you’ve never seen a demo before, you are probably wondering what an effective one looks like?

 Demoing from production means showing stakeholders completed work that’s ready for users.
-Displaying working software shifts the discussion away from “when will it be done?” to “what should it do next?”
+Displaying Working Software shifts the discussion away from “when will it be done?” to “what should it do next?”

-“What should it do next?” is a great question that allows you to discuss priorities with leadership in a collaborative way.
+“What should it do next?” is a great question which allows you to discuss priorities with leadership in a collaborative way.
 It gives them the opportunity to steer the project.
-In this type of discussion, you are no longer a line on a chart, but a team with a track record for accomplishing work.
+In the “what should it do next?” type of discussion, your team changes from a line on a chart to a team with a track record for accomplishing work and collaborating with stakeholders.

 As you start to demo, you need to be aware that your stakeholder’s first reaction will be to express the desire to see more.
-Although this can feel unsatisfying, their lack of enthusiasm is an opportunity for you to learn what they care about, and how to better cater to their needs in your next demo.
+Despite the request to see more progress can feel unsatisfying, their lack of enthusiasm is an opportunity for you to learn what they care about.
+You will be in a position to better cater to their needs in your next demo.
+When you are anticipating leadership’s needs, it will impress them.
+So come to the conversation with something stakeholders are sure to care about during early stages of demoing: delivering more, sooner.

 You’ll want to demo working software as often as you can.
 If it takes three weeks to build a feature, then you should schedule demos every three weeks.
 Over time, try to find ways to increase the frequency of demos.
 As the cadence of communication increases, the number of surprises will decrease, which allows for shorter and more efficient demos.